 Who Can Apply: Open to all students that have been admitted into the School of Nursing.

-Mission: The Pre-Pharmacy Learning Community supports students both academically and socially throughout the challenging Pre-Pharmacy program.
+Mission: The Pharmacy Learning Community supports students both academically and socially throughout the challenging Pharmacy program.
 It connects students with School of Pharmacy faculty, staff, and peers, while introducing them to the pharmacy profession.
 The community offers social events and academic guidance as its members develop into engaged and mature professionals.

-Who Can Apply: Open to all students admitted into the Pre-Pharmacy major.
+Who Can Apply: Open to all students admitted into the School of Pharmacy.

 Mission: The Women in Math, Science & Engineering (WiMSE) Learning Community provides ongoing support for female undergraduate students in STEM majors.
 The members benefit from interactions with peers facing the same challenges, academically and socially.
 WiMSE offers its residents faculty interactions, academic support, research opportunities, and a tight-knit living environment, all of which will contribute to persistence in their chosen fields.